whizzml/examples/automl/automl-script/readme.md

     association discovery models or if the same rules appear on more than one association discovery model.

-**WARNING** Remember that, to avoid confusion, `configuration-params` are overwritten by the corresponding input in `automl-execution` if this is given.
+**WARNING** To avoid confusion, `configuration-params` are always overwritten by the corresponding input in `automl-execution` if this is given.

+**WARNING** All the fields that appear as `non-preferred` in train, validation or test datasets will be considered `non-preferred` in all the resources created by AutoML.
+It doesn't matter if they are set as non-preferred in train, validation or test dataset.

 The **outputs** for the script are:
 * `output-dataset`: (dataset-id) Dataset with final predictions for the test dataset